AvePoint/cloud-api/docs/docs/register-app.md

 ## Services and Permissions

-See the table below for the services and permissions that can be used tor accessing API:
+See the table below for the services and permissions that can be used for accessing API:

 | AvePoint Cloud Service             | Permission                                   | Usage                     |
 | ---------------------------------- | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |